After seeing the brunt of COVID-19 in New York City, one Fresno State grad says the Central Valley can rebound, too

-FRESNO, California (KGPE) — When New York City was the epicenter of the COVID-19 pandemic for the country, thousands of health care workers answered the call to help.
+FRESNO, California (KSEE) — When New York City was the epicenter of the COVID-19 pandemic for the country, thousands of health care workers answered the call to help.

 Among them, a 2019 Fresno State nursing grad, Simran Kaur.